 Lettermark logos turn the initials of your full business name into a brand logo.
 If you have a business name idea consisting of three or more words, this might be a style you want to consider, especially if the initialism is catchy.

 An icon logo is your brand represented as a visual metaphor.
 Unlike an abstract logo, an icon logo suggests something about the product (Twitter’s bird is suggestive of the frequent short “tweets” on the platform).

-As an unestablished brand, you should stay away from using an icon logo by itself.
-However, if you're not sure about the kind of logo you want, pairing an icon logo with a wordmark is usually a safe bet.
+As an unestablished brand still trying to build brand awareness, you should stay away from using an icon logo by itself.
+However, if you’re not sure about the kind of brand logo you want, pairing an icon logo with a wordmark is usually a safe bet.

 Because of the limitations that exist for each logo type, many logos are a combination of styles.

-As a new business, and you don't need to choose an icon over a wordmark when you can get the best of both.
-This make it easier to satisfy the condition of creating a scalable logo while still putting your brand name front and center.
-McDonalds, for example, can use their iconic golden arches wherever the full wordmark doesn't fit.
+As a new small business experimenting with the best way to build a brand and logo, you don't need to choose an icon over a wordmark when you feel they’re both essential to represent your brand.
+A combination logo lets you get the best of both.
+This makes it easier to satisfy the condition of creating a scalable logo while